junxian428/HTB_Certified_Junior_Cybersecurity_Associate/20. Introduction to Threat Hunting & Hunting With Elastic/4. Threat Intelligence Fundamentals/README.md

 - Continuous Monitoring and Learning: After implementing the IOCs, we must continually monitor our environment for any hits.
 Any detection should trigger a predefined incident response process.
 Furthermore, we should utilize the information gleaned from the report to enhance our security posture.
 This could involve user education around the phishing tactics employed by the Emotet group or improving our detection rules to catch the specific evasion techniques employed by this malware.
 While we should unquestionably learn from each report, we should also contribute back to the threat intelligence community.
 If we discover new IOCs or TTPs, these should be shared with threat intelligence platforms and ISACs/ISAOs (Information Sharing and Analysis Centers/Organizations) to aid other organizations in defending against the threat.

 This meticulous, step-by-step process, while tailored to our Emotet example, can be applied to any threat intelligence report containing tactical intelligence and IOCs.
 The secret is to be systematic, comprehensive, and proactive in our approach to maximize the value we derive from these reports.

+Questions

+Answer the question(s) below to complete this Section and earn cubes!

+- 1 It’s useful for the CTI team to provide a single IP with no context to the SOC team.
+Answer format: True, False.

+  False

+- 1 When an incident occurs on the network and the CTI team is made aware, what should they do?
+Choose one of the following as your answer: "Do Nothing", "Reach out to the Incident Handler/Incident Responder", "Provide IOCs on all research being conducted, regardless if the IOC is verified".

+  Reach out to the Incident Handler/Incident Responder

+- 1 When an incident occurs on the network and the CTI team is made aware, what should they do?
+Choose one of the following as your answer: "Provide IOCs on all research being conducted, regardless if the IOC is verified", "Do Nothing", "Provide further IOCs and TTPs associated with the incident".

+  Provide further IOCs and TTPs associated with the incident

+- 1 Cyber Threat Intelligence, if curated and analyzed properly, can ... ?
+Choose one of the following as your answer: "be used for security awareness", "be used for fine-tuning network segmentation", "provide insight into adversary operations".

+  provide insight into adversary operations